9ae/ace/wiki/vault/s.5_03.md

 The agency

 # What
 Jacques saids there's a few convicts that went missing a few weeks ago after a bank heist.
-They were last spotted in the town of Varin/
+They were last spotted in the town of Varin.
+Jacques sends Vio & Zaki to recover convicts.

 # How
-Jacques sends Vio & Zaki to recover convicts.
+Jacques ask Zaki to stay after Vio leaves.
+He gives him a button, and says there is a chance Vio may not have the what it takes to get his job done.
+But he's gonna test Zaki if he will.
 Zaki gets a buzzer button that is suppose to alert gov agents.

 # Why
 Brings the characters to collide with Yule's mission.